Yıldırım Akbulut: Biography

 Upon entering the political arena, Akbulut was elected to the parliament from the Erzincan province.
 He served as Minister of Interior in the cabinet of Turgut Özal.
 He was then elected Speaker of the Parliament serving between December 24, 1987 and November 9, 1989.

-After the election of Turgut Özal as the President of Turkey, Akbulut became Prime Minister from November 9, 1989 forming the 47th government of Turkey.
-On June 15, 1991 he lost Anavatan Party primaries to Mesut Yilmaz, ending his tenure in office.
-In 1992, with the order of Ozal, Akbulut resigned from the party, however, he returned shortly afterwards.
+After the election of Turgut Özal as the president of Turkey, Akbulut became prime minister from November 9, 1989 forming the 47th government of Turkey.
+On June 15, 1991, he lost Anavatan Party primaries to Mesut Yilmaz, ending his tenure in office.
+In 1992, with the order of Ozal, Akbulut resigned from the party; however, he returned shortly afterwards.

 On May 20, 1999, Yıldırım Akbulut was elected for the second time Speaker of the Grand National Assembly that lasted until September 30, 2000.

 He was married and had three children.
-Akbulut died at the age of 85 in Ankara on 14 April 2021.
+Akbulut died at the age of 85 in Ankara on 14 April 2021 from COVID-19.
 He was interred at the Turkish State Cemetery.